George Anson Byron

 In late 1781 Byron joined the newly commissioned Andromache 32, going out to the Leeward Islands at the start of 1782 in which he shadowed the French fleet but earned an avuncular rebuke from his patron, Admiral Sir George Rodney, for leaving his station to bring him news of the French movements.
 He was present at the Battle of the Saintes on 12 April 1782, and following the action was afforded the honour of giving passage home to the bearer of the victorious despatches, Captain Lord Cranstoun, together with the wounded Captain Lord Robert Manners.
 Sadly the latter officer succumbed to lockjaw and died within a week of the battle.
 Byron served thereafter with the Channel fleet, being present at the relief of Gibraltar on 18 October, and serving in a small cruising squadron commanded by Captain John Harvey before being paid off in April 1783.

-During 1784 he commanded the Druid 32 which was employed off Lands’ End in anti-smuggling operations, before leaving her in March 1785.
+During 1784 he commanded the Druid 32 which was employed off Lands’ End in anti-smuggling operations, before leaving her in March 1785 in poor health.
 He then spent some time living in Chantilly, France, where he took custody of his dissolute brother ‘Mad Jack’ Byron’s child following the death in childbirth of her mother, Lady Amelia d’Arcy.

 Byron recommissioned the Phoenix 36 in October 1788 and took her out to the East Indies with Commodore Hon William Cornwallis’ squadron early in the following year, being active in the war with Tippoo Sahib and earning early success with his interception of the enemy’s store-laden transports.
 He also served ashore but was obliged to leave the Phoenix and return to England in 1789-90 because of injuries sustained when his barge overset in the surf whilst attempting to cross the bar of the Billiapatnam River near Cannanore.
 During this unfortunate incident his chest was twice stove in by the gunwales of the boat.